 Day-to-Day Legal Assistance

 Retainers are common for clients that require legal services for trials and lawsuits that can take years to resolve.
 In some cases, this money can sit in an account untouched for months or even years.
-Our subscription plans fulfill all of your business’s non-litigation, day-to-day legal needs.
+Our subscription plans fulfill all of your business’s day-to-day legal needs.
 For example, if you need assistance with a preliminary lien notice or claim of lien, a Knoxville construction lien lawyer can help.

 Fixed Monthly Payments

 Retainer accounts can run low or be depleted overtime.
-This results in the client either refilling the account or terminating the provided legal services.
+Typically this results in the client either refilling the account or terminating the provided legal services.
 With a subscription plan, you pay a fixed monthly fee for legal services, so your construction business doesn’t need to worry about whether or not it needs to pony up more money to ensure its legal needs are covered.

 Budgeting Legal Expenses